 Can you connect the printer to your computer?
 Most modern printers connect via USB.
-Some can also connect via Ethernet, or wirelessly via Wi-Fi or Bluetooth.
+Some can also connect via Ethernet or wirelessly via Wi-Fi.
 If your PC or Mac is older, check the manufacturer's system requirements.

 Will the printer fit your space?
 You may need a particular size and shape to fit a specific desk space.
 Printers with small footprints make the most sense for college dorms or occasional transportable use.
 Models that don't top-load are the easiest to fit into desk cubbyholes.